zr87/ngx-category-selector/projects/rzdesign/ngx-category-selector/README.md

 ## Planned features

+- [ ] add unit tests
-- implement ControlValueAccessor => add ability to use the component as a form control
+- [x] implement ControlValueAccessor => add ability to use the component as a form control

 ## :mailbox_with_mail: License & Postcardware